-The Quality Hill Historic District in Denver’s Capitol Hill neighborhood is filled with giant mansions, historic apartment buildings, mansions-turned-apartments and single-family homes.
+The Quality Hill Historic District in Denver’s Capitol Hill neighborhood is filled with giant mansions, historic apartment buildings, mansions-turned-apartments, and single-family homes.
 You’ll find beauty on every block during this 2-mile urban hike up and down the streets of Quality Hill in Capitol Hill.
 Built in the late 1800′s and early 1900′s, Capitol Hill was home to some of the wealthiest settlers in Denver.
 The Quality Hill District within Capitol Hill is only one block wide from 9th to 10th Avenues and stretches from Logan St. east to the Washington/Clarkson St. alley.

 This walk takes you through parts of Quality Hill while keeping within the Capitol Hill neighborhood.
 And bonus: trees!
-This is a great walk in the summer for shade, in the fall for color, and the winter to see architecture.
+This is a great walk in the summer for shade, in the fall for color, and in the winter to see architecture.

 Need some good walking shoes?
 I get mine from REI because I love their return policy.